Mangrove planting in Madagascar

 UN’s Sustainable Development Goals:

 As an Ecologi member your money goes towards supporting projects that are in line with the United Nations Sustainable Development Goals.
-Here are the goals recognised by the Eden Reforestation Projects in Madagascar project:
+Here are the goals recognised by the Mangrove restoration in Madagascar project:

 End poverty in all its forms everywhere

 Rethink how we grow, share and consume our food.
 We can provide nutritious food for all.

 Ensure healthy lives and promote well-being for all at all ages.

 Achieve gender equality and empower all women and girls.